Aapok0/FullStackopen/Part3/README.md

 ## (a) [Node.js and Express](https://fullstackopen.com/en/part3/node_js_and_express) - 3.1 - 3.8

+The course now focuses completely on backend.
+It starts with covering Node.js with Express library, basic REST API principles and handling different kinds of requests.
+It also covers making your own requests to test your backend.
+In the exercises these are used to start building a backend for the phonebook app started earlier.

 ## (b) [Deploying app to internet](https://fullstackopen.com/en/part3/deploying_app_to_internet) - 3.9 - 3.11

 ## (c) [Saving data to MongoDB](https://fullstackopen.com/en/part3/saving_data_to_mongo_db) - 3.12 - 3.18